 Why is the Annapurna Circuit Trek important, and how long does it take?

-Get Full Support from Experienced Guide at NepalHiking
+Get Full Support from an Experienced Guide at NepalHiking

 Enjoy a fully supported guided Annapurna Circuit – Jomsom trek in Nepal.
-Your experience trek guide and strong porter at Nepal Hiking will assist you during the trek with all trek logistics.
+Your experienced trek guide and strong porter at Nepal Hiking will assist you during the trek with all trek logistics.

 While in Kathmandu, your accommodation will be at Kathmandu Suite Home Kathmandu (breakfast included) and local guest houses owned by local people on the Annapurna Circuit – Jomsom Trek.
 Also, all meals during the trek and trek permits, including the Annapurna Conservation permit, are included in your trek package.

-As per Annapurna Circuit – Jomsom trek itinerary, day 1 will be your arrival day in Kathmandu and day 15 will be your departure day from Kathmandu after the end of the trek.
+Per the Annapurna Circuit-Jomsom trek itinerary, day 1 will be your arrival day in Kathmandu, and day 15 will be your departure day from Kathmandu after the end of the trek.